Snatch Me Out!: Episode

 RuPaul and the contestants play Snatch Game with Jordan North.
-Kitty Scott-Claus makes a guest appearance in a recorded video.
+Kitty Scott-Claus also makes a guest appearance in a recorded video.
 Back in the Werk Room, the contestants prepare for the fashion show.
 Bones describes her struggle with self-confidence.

-Susan Wokoma is a guest judge.

-On the main stage, RuPaul welcomes fellow panelists Michelle Visage and Alan Carr, as well as guest judge Susan Wokoma.
+On the main stage, RuPaul welcomes fellow judges Michelle Visage and Alan Carr, as well as guest judge Susan Wokoma.
 The runway category is "Holiday Ho Ho Ho's".
 The judges deliver their critiques, then deliberate while the contestants wait in the Untucked Lounge.
 Back on the main stage, Tayris Mongardi is declared safe.
 Bonnie Ann Clyde is named the winner of the main challenge.
 Catrin Feelings, Elle Vosque, and Sillexa Diction are also deemed safe.
-Bones and Paige Three place in the bottom two and face off in a lip-sync contest to "Tainted Love" by Soft Cell.
+Bones and Paige Three place in the bottom and face off in a lip-sync contest to "Tainted Love" by Soft Cell.
 Bones is declared the winner of the lip-sync and Paige Three is eliminated from the competition.

-Production
+Production and broadcast

+Jordan North (left) makes a guest appearance for the Snatch Game; Susan Wokoma (right) is a guest judge.

 The episode originally aired on 6 November 2025.